mercedes-benz/acentrik/sdk/PUBLISH.md

 Here are the steps:

 1. Setup
-2. PublisherA generate & publish a datatoken (Fixed / Free Pricing)
+2. Generate & publish a datatoken (Fixed / Free Pricing)
-3. PublisherA specify metadata and service attributes (Compute / Download)
+3. Specify metadata and service attributes (Compute / Download)
-4. PublisherA publish metadata and service attributes on-chain
+4. Publish metadata and service attributes on-chain

 <br />

-Let's go through each step.
+Let's go through each step. <b> There's two possible scenario (Compute / Download), And for each scenario, user can decided pricing of the asset (Fixed Rate / Free). </b>

 <br />